 - Lots of nitty gritty

-- The draft/outline format is a little too unwieldy for me
+- The draft/outline format is a little unwieldy

 Researching 17th-century farming practices and then getting lost on Google can be a common occurrence, which is why I love the research list.
-The idea behind the research list is that you jot down the things you need to research while you go through the initial stages of outling and then research them later, on days set aside for the task.
+The idea behind the research list is that you jot down things you need to research while you outline and then research them on days set aside for the task.

-At some point most of us fill out character bios, but Wiesner has turned this into an step in her 30-day plan, calling them sketches.
-What I like most about this is that they’re steps in the process and filling them out, at least partially, forces you to think about not just your characters, but your locations, and how they fit into the story.
-In addition to character and location sketches, I added important items.
+At some point most of us fill out character bios, but Wiesner has turned this into a step in her 30-day plan, calling them sketches.
+What I like most about this is that they’re steps in the process and filling them out forces you to think not just about your character, but your locations and how both fit into the story.

 Wiesner’s template for a location sketch is also quite good.

-Weisner’s 30-day plan strikes me as incredibly intricate, with steps such tagging the tension in a scene.
-If you’re the plotter of plotters, this level of detail may work for you, but there’s still a little pantsing in my process, and this feels like hard work.
+Weisner’s 30-day plan is incredibly intricate, with steps such tagging the tension in a scene.
+If you’re the plotter of plotters this level of detail may work for you, but there’s still a little pantsing in my process and this feels like hard work.

-At the end of the 30 days, you should have an incredibly detailed, scene-by-scene outline.
-Unfortunately, the outline’s suggested format feels unwieldy, even in Scrivener.
-For me, it includes too much information, most of which I either won’t use, will change or will just get in my way, leading to all sorts of frustrations.
+At the end of the 30 days you should have an incredibly detailed, scene-by-scene outline.
+Unfortunately the outline’s suggested format feels unwieldy, even in Scrivener.
+For me it includes too much information most of which I either won’t use, will change or will get in my way, leading to all sorts of frustrations.